lusy/copyright-paperswelove2019/slides.md

 ---

-"Standing alongside professional culture is amateur culture—where ama- teur doesn’t mean inferior or without talent, but instead culture created by people who produce not for the money, but for the love of what they do."
+"Standing alongside professional culture is amateur culture—where amateur doesn’t mean inferior or without talent, but instead culture created by people who produce not for the money, but for the love of what they do."

 "Importantly, too, this kind of cultural remix has historically been free of regulation."

----

-"digital technologies have radically expanded the scope of this amateur culture.
-Now the clever remix of some political event or the latest song by your favorite band are not just something you can share with your friends.
-Digital technologies have made it simple to capture and share this creativity with the world."

----

-"while there is extensive and new regulation of amateur culture, that regulation creates new wealth for profes- sional culture.
-There’s a choice to be made about which form of culture we should protect."

 ---